 Many of the original games in the series follow this basic action-platformer template.
 Later games in the series, though, put additional emphasis on exploration, mixing in RPG-style elements and item collection so that players are forced to grow their characters as they search the castle.
 These games are considered part of the Metroidvania genre, and this trend began with perhaps the most popular game in the entire Castlevania series, Symphony of the Night.

 Spin-offs and Reboots

 Later, Konami also produced a set of three games that completely reboot Castlevania continuity.
 Titled Lords of Shadow, these three titles (later joined by a non-continuity pachislot game) follow the the rise, fall, and rise again of new protagonist Gabriel Belmont as he fights against the rising evil of Satan.
 These game are action adventures, with the first and last being fully 3D games (the middle entry, Mirror of Fate is more of a Metroidvania title by comparison).

 Basic knowledge in hand, it's now time to go explore the whole site.
-Although everything is open to you, with plenty of cross-links to other content provide throughout the various articles herein, we invite you to start with The Castlevania Series.
+Although everything is open to you, with plenty of cross-links to other content provided throughout the various articles herein, we invite you to start with The Castlevania Series.
 That section will take you through each game, providing context and ilustrating how it fits into the overall series.
-There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by Inverted Dungeon staff.
+There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by the Inverted Dungeon staff.
 It's all you need to learn about the series and become a Castlevania superfan.